 Take a series of arc lamp exposures (multiple exposures to increase S/N).
 Reduce these using the ‘Wavelength Solution’ recipe.
 This will create a references datacube that provides the starting x and y positions, the wavelength at those positions, the wavelength dispersion, and the tilt angle for each lenslet spectrum.
 This data cube may then be used to extract full spectral data cubes from science data.

-This recipe is somewhat computationally intensive, and will take 10-20 minutes to run on typical machines.
+This recipe is computationally intensive, and will take tens of minutes to run on typical machines.

 Performing the wavelength calibrations are quite simple but ensuring that the determination was successful does require examination of the solution in GPItv (see the Displaying GPI Wavelength Calibration feature documentation).
 As the Gaussian fitting routines that determine the locations of the of spots are sensitive to bad pixels, it is recommended that a recent badpixel mask is used.
 The following figure shows the successful completion of a wavelength calibration.